Old Credit Cards

 Santander: One month

 Despite the boons available from cancelling, this isn't a clear-cut issue.
 Hanging on to plastic you aren't making full use of right now can have its advantages too.

 Ideally, we'd all like a cushy savings pot to fall back on in case there's an unexpected need for dough.
 Yet this isn't possible for everyone, and if you have debts it makes little MoneySaving sense.

 The reason is simple.
 If you have both debts and savings, the interest paid on savings is usually far less than interest charged on borrowing, so paying off debts with savings boosts the cash you have (read the Repay Debts With Savings guide).

 Once done, lock one or two empty cards away strictly in case of a big emergency.
 If nothing happens, you're quids in and can rebuild your savings.
-If it does, use the cards and you're no worse off than at the start, and you'll have paid far less interest in the meantime.
+If it does, use the cards.
+You're no worse off than at the start, and you'll have paid far less interest in the meantime.

-There's a small chance the card provider may cancel the card if you never use it or, worse, charge a dormancy fee.
+There's a small chance the card provider may cancel the card if you never use it or your direct debit may lapse if nothing's ever paid on it.
 So it may be worth buying something small on the card every few months, and paying it off in full to avoid interest.

 It's a tough balance.
 These deals rarely match the best for new customers, but the added bonus is they don't need a credit check.
 Weigh up your chance of getting new cards.
 Have you missed payments or been turned down lately?